Lance Lynn: 2014–2017

-Minnesota Twins
+Minnesota Twins (2018)

 On March 12, 2018, Lynn signed a one-year, $12 million contract with the Minnesota Twins.
 He struggled in his Minnesota debut, giving up five earned runs, all in the first inning, and walking six in four innings against the Pittsburgh Pirates, taking the loss as Pittsburgh defeated Minnesota 5–4.
 During the first two months of the season, he compiled an ERA of 5.94.

-New York Yankees
+New York Yankees (2018)

 On July 30, 2018, the Twins traded Lynn and cash considerations to the New York Yankees in exchange for Tyler Austin and Luis Rijo.
 He was inserted into their bullpen as a long reliever, but was then moved to their starting rotation to replace the struggling Sonny Gray.

-Texas Rangers
+Texas Rangers (2019–2020)

 On December 18, 2018, Lynn signed a three-year contract with the Texas Rangers for $30 million.

 In 2019, Lynn posted a 16–11 record with a 3.67 ERA and 246 strikeouts over 208 1/3 innings.
 He led MLB in wild pitches, with 18.
 Lynn finished 5th in the 2019 AL Cy Young Award voting.

 On August 9, 2020, Lynn earned his 100th MLB career win against the Los Angeles Angels.
-Lynn finished the year with a 6-3 record and a 3.32 ERA with 89 strikeouts in 84.0 innings of work.
+Lynn finished the year with a 6–3 record and a 3.32 ERA with 89 strikeouts in 84.0 innings of work.